How to Easily Take and Submit Your Meter Reading

 How to submit your reading

-Each energy supplier differs on their preference for receiving your gas and electricity meter readings, but most energy suppliers now offer an online metering submission service.
-As such, you should go to the website of your energy supplier and sign into your account to find out where you can submit your reading.
+Each energy supplier differs in their preference for receiving gas and electricity meter readings, but most do now offer an online metering submission service.
+As such, you should go to the website of your energy supplier and log in to your account to find out how to submit your reading.

-More and more apps are available for the majority of popular suppliers in which you can simply enter the digits you need.
-Alternatively you can still submit your reading the old fashioned way on the phone or by texting your supplier.
+More and more apps are available for the majority of suppliers, where you can simply enter the digits you need.
+Alternatively, you can still submit your reading the old fashioned way over the phone by calling your energy supplier.

 Once you know your meter reading, you’ll be able to get a much better idea of what you should be spending on energy per month.
 To find out if you’re getting a fair deal, why not speak to one of our friendly energy experts and see if you could save money by switching energy supplier or tariff.